“Not a display, Atrocitus…A declaration of war.”

 There’s some nice character moments sprinkled across the issue, particularly when we see Chekov enjoying his new power perhaps a little too much and when Hal and James T. Kirk flex their alpha male muscles over it.
 I’ve really enjoyed this limited series thus far and this issue really hits all the right notes for me.
 There is a slight snafu in the script in terms of story continuity when one of the Gorns mentions Ganthet even though he couldn’t have heard his name before, but that’s something so minor that it has no bearing on the enjoyment of the issue.

 Angel Hernandez and Alejandro Sanchez put in a good effort on the art and coloring respectively, although I still have some issue with the red energies looking too orange for my liking.
 But that quibble aside the visuals are really great this issue with several key moments really shining.
 Decius’ act of violence, the depiction of the Lanterns battle against the forces of Nekron and the Gorn attack on the Federation are all standout moments that really drive the enjoyment of this issue thanks in large part to the cinematic look that the art team accomplishes.

 Star Trek / Green Lantern #3 is the best issue of the series thus far with some spectacular moments that really demonstrate the potential of these two franchises coming together.
 Mike Johnson and Angel Hernandez turn in a great effort that capitalizes on the strengths of both of these iconic mythologies that makes this a memorable issue.
 With the big bad finally revealed this limited series is heading into the second half at warp speed.
-Four and a half lanterns out of five.
+Nine out of ten lanterns.